tbergeron/ThinAir/README.md

 Another goal I have in mind while doing this project is to show everyone (even *PHP* developers!) that Node.js projects are fun, flexible and can finally replace those old technologies once and for all.

 If this is still unclear for you, go checkout the [FAQ](https://github.com/Brainpad/ThinAir/wiki/FAQ).

+***

+## News

+##### Update 2013-04-22
+Project has been updated for latest node version but might become unstable as we need to use a new test system since the old one had trouble working with latest updates.

+##### Update 2012-10-01
+A roadmap has been published.
+[Check it out](https://github.com/tbergeron/ThinAir/wiki/Roadmap).
+Routes are now using JSON for definitions.
+Go check out the Routes wiki page for more informations.

+##### Update 2012-08-19
+Tests are now working again, everything is back to normal.
+Welcome to ThinAir 0.3.x!

+##### Update 2012-08-16
+ThinAir finally has a npm package!
+See installation instructions for more details.
+Tests aren't working since I'll have to tweak them to adapt to the new package structure.
+It shouldn't take long.

+##### Update 2012-07-28
+ThinAir is now _Ready for development_.
+What it means is that developers who want to try the framework and develop project with it are now welcome to do so!
+Documentation is almost 100% finished, if anything seems missing, please open an issue.

+##### Update 2012-07-27
+Docs are finally done!
+Not deeply explanatory but still, every component of ThinAir has been covered.
+If any questions are left to be answered do not hesitate to open an issue!

+***

 ## Installation